NaokiHori/SimpleVOFSolver/docs/source/numerical_method/normal.rst

    \approx
    \der{\phi}{x_i}.

-To compute this quantity at the cell center :math:`\left( \pic, \pjc \right)`, one of the simplest way is to use second-order accurate central difference:
+To compute this quantity at the cell center :math:`\left( \pic, \pjc \right)`, one of the simplest ways would be to use second-order accurate central-difference scheme:

 .. math::

    \der{\phi}{x} \approx \frac{\phi_{\pipp, \pjc} - \phi_{\pimm, \pjc}}{2 \Delta x},

-which tends to be unstable since this does not use :math:`\phi_{\pic, \pjc}` (i.e., not central-diminant).
+which tends to be unstable since this does not use :math:`\phi_{\pic, \pjc}` (i.e., not central-dominant).

-Instead I adopt Youngs approach (TODO: ref):
+Instead I adopt Youngs approach (|YOUNGS1982|):

 #.
 Compute gradients at cell corners

-   I use 4 (or 9 in 3D) surrounding cells to compute gradients at cell corners.
+   I use 4 (or 9 in 3D) surrounding cells to compute gradients at cell corners, i.e.,

    Gradients in :math:`x`: